dgodovich/personal_logseq/pages/An Excitable Ras___PI3K___ERK Signaling Network Controls Migration and Oncogenic Transformation in Epithelial Cells.md

 		- gets deeper at cell level signal transduction
 - stimulate globally with EGF wash
-	- optogenetics can be more spatially and temporally resolved -
+	- optogenetics can be more spatially and temporally resolved
+	- they try to do a directed one by a micropipette but that's really not all that much
+	- again, optogenetics will give much more information about the exogeneous response -